stokato/stokato/README.md

 ## Hi there! 👋 I'm Pavel

-I'm Pavel Demyanov, a passionate learner and developer currently studying at @SENATOROVAI.
+I'm Pavel Demyanov, a passionate learner and developer currently studying at <a href="https://github.com/SENATOROVAI" target="_blank" rel="noreferrer" style="text-decoration: none;">@SENATOROVAI</a>.
 I love diving into new technologies and contributing to exciting projects!

 ## About Me